 We moved on to the Mornay Sauce, which is a White Sauce with cheese added.
 In French a white sauce is called a Bechemel and is one of the five “Mother Sauces” of French cuisine.
 A white sauce is the base of so many sauces and gravies so it’s a good one to master and I have a post all about White Sauces & What To Do With Them if you want to take a peek.
 Then we turned that White Sauce into a Mornay Sauce by turning off the heat and slowly adding about 3/4 cup of cheese, bit by bit, stirring after each addition so it wouldn’t separate, break and turn grainy.

 That got us talking about all the things this Mornay is used for, Macaroni and Cheese for one.
 Cheesy Scalloped Potatoes, for another.
 And in between all this, we did just what my son always suspects when we’re together.
 We talked about him! 🙂 Not as much as he thinks we do, though!
 We found time to talk about families, and friends and movies, and whatever else came to mind.

 Making Chicken Cordon Bleu Deconstructed:

 Snuggle the chicken rolls into a casserole dish, top with the Mornay sauce and bake.
-When it’s almost done, sprinkle it with your fancy, dancy homemade breadcrumbs (or store bought ones) and give it a couple minutes more in the oven.
+When it’s almost done, sprinkle it with your fancy, dancy homemade breadcrumbs (or store-bought ones) and give it a couple of minutes more in the oven.
 Done.

 The first time I made Chicken Cordon Bleu Deconstructed, I was a little dismayed when I took out the first chicken “roll” and saw there was quite a bit of liquid in the bottom of the casserole dish.
 Then I realized what looked like a mistake was actually a bonus.
 All that Mornay sauce mingling with the juices from the chicken made the best sauce, ever.
 Just stir it all together and spoon a little over the chicken and it rocks.